Shiperist/shiperist/README.md

 ## Contributing

-We welcome contributions to the OADP!
-Please read our [Contributing Guide](docs/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to OADP.
+We welcome contributions to the Shiperist!
+Please read our [Contributing Guide](docs/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Shiperist.

 ## License

-Heligion is open source software licensed under the [Mozilla Public License](LICENSE).
+Shiperist is open source software licensed under the [Mozilla Public License](LICENSE).

 ## Contributors